jasonarg/saassycloud/README.md

 There are several missing features including:
 * An actual developed onboarding page
 * The provisioning of a new subdomain for each customer signup
+* The comparison table is not responsive.
+It needs more love.

 ## Notes
 * This was the first project that I used bootstrap and laravel.